A Metalanguage for Guarded Iteration: Operational Semantics and Adequacy

 In Fig.~\ref{fig:sem-trace} we give a full account of the denotational semantics in an appropriate set-based notation for the concrete choice of the monad $\BBT$ as above.
-We omit contexts and types and moreover we index the semantic brackets with a \emph{valuation}~$\rho$ sending each variable $x:A$ from the context $\Gamma$ to a corresponding element of the set~$\ul A$\lsnote{Fix the figure to do just that.
-SG: It seems that they already do just that.}.
+We omit contexts and types and moreover we index the semantic brackets with a \emph{valuation}~$\rho$ sending each variable $x\c A$ from the context $\Gamma$ to a corresponding element of the set~$\ul A$\lsnote{Fix the figure to do just that.
+SG: It seems that they already do just that.
+LS: Right.
+Maybe someone fixed it?}.
 That is, we assume the following equations

 (that is, composition with $\rho$ is written as indexing by $\rho$.)

 As usual, we have a substitution lemma saying that substitution of terms can be replaced by calculating values of terms and correspondingly updating the valuation.
 We write substitution in postfix notation, and assume the standard notion of capture-avoiding substitution.